eda-ricercatore/admin-notes/skill-set/lower-level-roles/sw-dev-lower-level/web-dev.md

 	- There are many factors that will determine the starting pay, including but not limited to experience, location, education, and business needs.
 		* US candidates only: For US based applicants, the salary range is $174,400 - $275,750 USD + equity + benefits.
 		* Canada candidates only: For Canada based applicants, the salary range is $179,311 - $283,515 CAD + equity + benefits.
++ Software Engineer - Ads (Remote)
+	- In just over six years since we first launched our advertising platform, we've already grown to support thousands of advertisers who are reaching over 400 million monthly unique visitors on Quora.
+Today, we're working on a broad range of areas to support our data-intensive needs: metrics and insights reporting, audience targeting, low-latency real-time ad delivery, and a suite of advertiser tools to create and optimize campaigns, to name just a few.
+	- As an engineer on the Ads product team, you'll work on efforts focused on generating revenue for the success of the company and mission.
+As part of a highly cross-functional development team, you'll work closely with machine learning engineers, data scientists, product managers, and designers, build data-intensive applications and systems to enable advertisers to reach a well-targeted audience, and ensure that our users experience ads comparable to the quality of the content they appear alongside.
+	- Drive projects from ideation to production using the full technology stack
+	- Architect, design, and implement features for our mission-critical online ad platform at massive scale with data-driven iteration
+	- Identify high impact features that achieve engineering and revenue goals, and be able to explain rationale for your decisions
+	- Work with designers, fellow engineers, and data scientists to prototype and implement functionality and analyze impact
+	- Ability to be available for meetings and impromptu communication during Quora's “coordination hours" (Mon-Fri: 9am-3pm Pacific Time)
+	- 4+ years of full-time product development experience building consumer or enterprise web products (internships excluded)
+	- Excellent Python, Java, or C++ development skills
+	- Knowledge of backend storage systems such as MySQL, HBase, Memcached, or Redis
+	- Knowledge of frontend technologies such as React, Javascript, Typescript
+	- Experience with large-scale distributed systems
+	- 2+ years of industry experience in online advertising, or related areas in monetization & marketing
+	- 1+ years of experience building with open-source data infrastructure technologies, such as Kafka, Airflow, and Spark
+	- 1+ years of frontend experience with frontend technologies, such as React, Javascript, Typescript
+	- Love of the Quora products
+	- There are many factors that will determine the starting pay, including but not limited to experience, location, education, and business needs.
+		* US candidates only: For US based applicants, the salary range is $120,800 - $232,750 USD + equity + benefits.
+		* Canada candidates only: For Canada based applicants, the salary range is $122,471 - $235,970 CAD + equity + benefits.
 + skill set:
 	- Staff Engineer, Web Platforms
 	- We are looking for a staff level engineer with deep experience in the web ecosystem.
 You’ll contribute to a vital team in an organization that values empathy, collaboration, transparency, diversity, and learning.
 You will report to Soraya Dib and work cross-functionally with engineers, designers, and product managers.